 In 1974, when the government still regulated U.S. airlines like a public utility, dictating where they could fly and what fares they could charge, an airline had to charge $1,442 in inflation adjusted dollars for a one-way flight between New York City and Los Angeles.
 When the airline industry was deregulated in 1978, airlines were free to innovate new business models based on free market principles, which led to better service and lower fares.1 In 2017, the average cost of that same New York-Los Angeles flight was $351.

 There are a record number of flyers year-after-year because the ability to travel within an affordable budget continues to expand.
 Delta, for example, experienced the busiest summer travel season in its history in 2018.
-Yet in many ways the airline industry remains among the most regulated (and heavily taxed) industries in the United States, subject to over 13,000 regulations across 20 different federal agencies.
+Yet in many ways the airline industry remains among the most regulated (and heavily taxed) industries in the United States, subject to thousands of regulations across 20 different federal agencies.
 The FAA can and should have a strong role in regulating safety—the safety of the traveling public is the highest priority for every airline.

-However, the current success of airline deregulation—evidenced by record low fares and record high numbers of air travelers—is based on the government staying out of the business of aviation.
-Consumers have clear choices when it comes to travel, choices that have been created as a result the government giving airlines the economic freedom to innovate and develop different business models, all while maintaining the world’s greatest aviation safety record.
+However, the current success of airline deregulation—evidenced by record low fares and record high numbers of air travelers—is a result of the government reducing its role in the business of aviation.
+Today, consumers have clear choices when it comes to travel, choices that have been created as a result the government giving airlines the economic freedom to innovate and develop different business models, all while maintaining the world’s greatest aviation safety record.

 U.S. DOT Data for 2017